Measurement of the $W \to \mu \nu_\mu$ cross-sections as a function of the muon transverse momentum in $pp$ collisions at 5.02 TeV: Integrated cross-sections and comparison with predictions

+The total fiducial cross-section values are computed by integrating the unfolded differential cross-sections obtained during the background subtraction fit, and the uncertainties are propagated accordingly using the information from the covariance matrices.
+This integration yields:

 where the first uncertainty is statistical, the second is systematic, and the third comes from the integrated luminosity.
 The correlation between the total uncertainties in the \Wp and \Wm cross-sections is \IntegratedXsecTotalErrorCorrelationWpWm.
-Figure~\ref{fig:ixs_comparison_2D} compares these results with predictions at $\mathcal{O}(\alpha_s^2)$ from \mcfm with the CT18~\cite{Hou:2019efy}, NNPDF3.1~\cite{Ball:2017nwa}, NNPDF4.0~\cite{NNPDF:2021njg} and MSHT20~\cite{Bailey:2020ooq} PDF sets.\footnote{These PDFs are evaluated at NNLO.} The presented predictions include uncertainties from the PDF sets and variations in the scales.
+Figure~\ref{fig:ixs_comparison_2D} compares these results with predictions at $\mathcal{O}(\alpha_s^2)$ from \mcfm with the CT18~\cite{Hou:2019efy}, NNPDF3.1~\cite{Ball:2017nwa}, NNPDF4.0~\cite{NNPDF:2021njg} and MSHT20~\cite{Bailey:2020ooq} PDF sets.\footnote{These PDFs are evaluated at NNLO.} The predictions obtained with the \mcfm program correspond to the Born level.
+To approximate the effect of QED final-state radiation, \pythia Drell--Yan samples were used to compute the overall ratio of events in the fiducial region at Born level to those at bare level.
+This ratio is then applied to correct the MCFM predictions, so that the final integrated cross-section predictions correspond to the bare level.

+The presented predictions include uncertainties from the PDF sets and variations in the scales.
 The renormalisation and factorisation scales are independently multiplied by factors of 0.5 and 2 around their central values, which correspond to the \PW-boson mass.
 Of the $3\times 3$ possible combinations, those in which the two scales vary in opposite directions are excluded.
 The associated uncertainty is defined as the maximum variation out of the seven remaining scale combinations~\cite{Hamilton:2012np}.
 The measurement is consistent with the predictions.